Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ## Coverage properties

+### .id

+An optionally defined URI that serves as common identifier for this coverage.

 ### .type

 The coverage type is a URI that describes which concept the coverage represents, e.g. http://www.topografix.com/GPX#Track.
 It may be used by implementations to choose a more appropriate visualization than by just simply looking at the domain type (e.g. http://coveragejson.org/def#Trajectory)